KevinJordan777/azure-network-protocols/README.md

   Normal domain users are not granted permission to access the "no-access" group at all.

-  Only Admin are allowed permission to access the "no access" group.
+  Only Domain Admin are allowed permission to access the "no access" group.

 </p>
 <br />